greenwolfe/OpenLab/README.txt

 5)  Teacher view - all fields editable, drag assessment to main activities list, groups students where possible, add student's names to title of calendar events.
 6)  Progress tracker tab.
 keep it separate so it doesn't clutter the activities tab ... or is it better to do it in one?
-7)  Hover texts for standards, (activities?), hover text is group for calendar events
+7)  Hover texts for standards, (activities?), hover text is group for calendar events (done ... working)
 8)  Add links, to-do lists and comments to student activity view.
 9)  meetings dragged to calendar should be a hyperlink opening to form with links, purpose, and comments (just use the same activity form for all activities?)